 Securing your Social Security Disability benefits, after denial, requires expertise beyond that of a general practitioner.
 Mr. Crawforth will represent you every step of the way and help you with the important details so you have the best chance at getting your SSDI benefits.

 Mr. Crawforth is a well-respected attorney who has a reputation for winning Social Security cases.
 Mr. Crawforth is a solo-practitioner, not a big law firm that has “junior associates” who have little knowledge of your situation nor the ability to handle your case properly.
 Mr. Crawforth will help you from start to finish to eliminate errors and help you win your case.

 Mr. Crawforth has been helping people secure their Social Security benefits since 1979.
 Mr. Crawforth will personally make sure your Social Security appeal is handled properly from start to finish.

-Mr. Crawforth has secured Social Security disability or SSI benefits for nearly 2,000 clients and rarely loses a case.
+Mr. Crawforth has secured Social Security disability or SSI benefits for over 2,000 clients and rarely loses a case.
 He has obtained millions of dollars of benefits for his clients.